 The majority of the activities of the actuarial function are performed internally.
 The exception is the approved actuary for the Group's property and casualty business, which is performed by an external independent actuary, approved by the regulator.
-The Group's Chief Actuary performs the approved actuary roles for the Group's long-term and health businesses.
+The Group retains internally the approved actuary roles for the Group's long-term and health businesses.